medic/cht-core/README.md

 We require that all researchers:

 - Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing;
+- Refrain from using any in-scope compromise as a platform to probe or conduct additional research, on any other system, regardless of scope;
 - Perform research only within the scope set out below;
 - Use the identified communication channels to report vulnerability information to us; and
 - Keep information about any vulnerabilities you've discovered confidential between yourself and Medic Mobile until all production systems have been patched.